ousmanedev/wikitopdf/README.md

 # WikiToPdf
-A bash script that allows you to export a Github repo's wiki as a well-structured PDF book.
+A bash script to export a Github repo's wiki as a well-structured PDF book.

 ## Requirements
 - [Pandoc](http://pandoc.org/)